Nang Iniwan Mo Ako: Plot

-Her friend helps her land a job, when a gay investor (Bernie) decides to open a catering service and has Annie for a partner.
-They get their first client and a busy Annie is shown busily cooking one dish from the other.
+Her friend helps her land a job when a gay investor (Bernie) decides to open a catering service and has Annie for a partner.
+They get their first client, and a busy Annie is shown busily cooking one dish from the other.
 Bernie’s client notices that their buffet table is missing a pasta dish, and he angrily rushes to the kitchen to tell Annie about the problem.
 She tries to look for ingredients to cook spaghetti in the pantry and gets sidetracked when her husband’s lover asks her where to get water, not knowing that Annie knows her from her stint in the condo.

 Anton is then seen to pick up their son Sammy from school.
 He asks how Annie is doing, and Sammy responds that his mommy has been busier than ever due to her catering business.
-Anton decides to bring Sammy to his condo where his lover and son meet for the first time.
+Anton decides to bring Sammy to his condo, where his lover and son meet for the first time.
 He introduces her as tita, and his lover asks to speak with him privately.
 She says she prefers their life to be more private as she does not want to be involved in Anton’s family life.

 Waiting in the mall, Annie’s friends are surprised when they see her all glammed up.
 They persuade her to meet other people now that she’s filing for legal separation.
 They get approached by Annie’s lawyer in the cafe, and she gets multiple teasing from her friends for being asked out for dinner by Mike.

-Sammy visits his dad’s condo again and shares to his dad that his mom has been going out with her lawyer.
+Sammy visits his dad’s condo again and shares with his dad that his mom has been going out with her lawyer.